 Frequently Asked Questions

 Where is El Camino Real de Tierra Adentro National Historic Trail?
-In the US, the trail stretches from Ohkay Owingeh, New Mexico to El Paso, Texas for 404 miles (650 km).
+In the US, the trail stretches from Ohkay Owingeh, New Mexico (29 miles north of Santa Fe) to El Paso, Texas for 404 miles (650 km).
 The historic corridor extends to Mexico City, Mexico for a total of about 1,441 miles (2,320 km)

 Where can I obtain the official map and guide brochure?
 A brochure for the trail is available on this website.
 Please feel free to download and print or to order one via email.

 How can I travel the trail?
 Go to the Places To Go web pages for travel suggestions in New Mexico and Texas.
 Sites are listed north to south.

 Where can I get my Passport stamped?
 Go to the Passport for Your National Parks web pages on this website for stamp locations in New Mexico and Texas.

 What is El Camino Real?
 The trail commemorates the route as part of a network of royal roads throughout Mexico that ran from Spanish capital to Spanish capital.
 When Mexican independence was achieved, El Camino Real ceased to be a royal road, because the Spanish crown had been ousted.
 However, the route continued in use during the Mexican National Period, as Mexican and Indian travelers, traders, settlers, soldiers, clergymen, and Anglo merchants continued their activities along it.
 The time period is from 1598 to 1882.

 How can I visit and learn more about sites on El Camnio Real that are listed on the National Register of Historic Places?
 For a list of National Register sites accessible to the public, go to www.nps.gov/nr/travel/El_Camino_Real_de_Tierra_Adentro/

 When did the trail obtain national designation?
 Congress established the trail in October 2000.